Traces de la Verité: The reappropriation of ancient wisdom in early modern natural philosophy

 2. Identify what exactly natural philosophers took from these writings.

-Debate and Sentiments
+Debate and Sentiment

 As such, VERITRACE fills in a major lacuna in our understanding of the emergence and development of early modern science, focusing not on isolated events but on the movement as a whole, whilst making use of state-of-the-art digital techniques adapted for an early modern environment.